ayush-ptdr-04/Namaste-react/netFlixGPT.md

   - add updateProfile API and use useDispatch() for update new userData in the store
 - bugFix: signUp user displayame and profile picture update
 - bugFix: if the user is not loggedIn and He/She try to manualy change the path and go to browse page, so our app redirect to loggedIn path and, same for after loggedIn He/She try to manualy change the path and go to loggedIn so our app redirect to browse page{ move useNavigate() parent to children, inside routerProvider()}
+- unSubscribed to the onAuthStateChanged callBack
+- Add hardCoded data to constant file
+- unsubscribe to the onAuthStateChanged callback
+- Register TMDB API & create an app & get acces token
+- get data from TMDB now playing movies list API

 # Features